akoziaruk/Simplers/README.md

 # Simpler

-Sample application implemented on Juce audio engine.
+Sample application implemented with Juce audio engine.
 Written in C++.
 Build & tested on iOS.

 Play Drum Pads and update in real time Reverb & Distortion sound effects with low latency.